dmytroduk/SharingWidgetAddOn/README.md

-Sample add-on for EPiServer 7 Preview
+Sharing Widget add-on for EPiServer 7 Preview
 =====================================
+Enables site visitors to share the content in social networks and communities using ShareThis.com widget.
+Sample project to demonstrate simple add-on development step by step.

 Dependencies
 ------------